Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The exact master equation of the reduced density operator and the dynamical genesis of entanglement

-The reason that the reduced density matrix $\rho_1(t)$ of mode 1 becomes a mixed state (i.e.~the two modes are entangled) through their dynamical evolution is because the initial state of mode 2 contains quantumness.
-If mode 2 is initially also in a coherent state as mode 1, namely both modes are initially in coherent states corresponding to minimum-uncertainty wave packets for well-defined classical particles, the reduced density matrix $\rho_1(t)$ will keep to stay in pure states (more precisely, coherent states), and the entanglement between the two modes never emerge.
-This can be easily justified by setting the squeezed parameter $s_2=0$ (i.e., $\gamma=0$) in the initial state of Eq.~(\ref{initials}).
+The reason that the reduced density matrix operator $\rho_1(t)$ of mode 1 becomes a mixed state (i.e.~the two modes are entangled) through their dynamical evolution is because the initial state of mode 2 contains quantumness so that the causality of the dynamical evolution of each mode is {\it internally} broken through the forward and backward propagating path mixing, as shown by Eq.~(\ref{eom-1}) and Fig.~\ref{fig1}.
+If mode 2 is initially also in a coherent state as mode 1, namely both modes are initially in coherent states which correspond to minimum-uncertainty wave packets for well-defined classical particles, the reduced density matrix $\rho_1(t)$ will keep to stay in pure states (more precisely, coherent states), and the entanglement between the two modes never emerge.
+This can be easily justified by setting the squeezed parameter $s=0$ (i.e., $\gamma=0$) in the initial state of Eq.~(\ref{initials}).
 This setting immediately leads to the coefficients $\beta(t)=0$ and $\delta(t)=0$ in Eq.~(\ref{coe_rho1}).
 Thus, the reduced density matrix $\rho_1(t)$ in Eq.~(\ref{rho_1(t)m}), (\ref{rho_1(t) sol}) and (\ref{simplifed}) is simply reduced to

-where $\alpha(t) = u(t,t_0)\alpha_1 + v_0(t,t_0)\alpha_2$.
+where $\alpha_1(t) = u(t,t_0)\alpha_1 + v_0(t,t_0)\alpha_2$.
 This is a pure state and evolves exactly as a classical harmonic oscillator, no entanglement emerges.
-It describes precisely the same evolution of a classical harmonic oscillator with the trajectory given by $\alpha(t)$ in the complex phase space, where the causality is preserved, which agrees with the solution of Eq.~(\ref{clas}).
-This also answers the question why classical physics does not exist entanglement, and the causality is well preserved.
+It describes precisely the same evolution of a classical harmonic oscillator coupled with another oscillator.
+The trajectory is given by $\alpha(t)$ in the complex phase space, in which the causality is preserved.
+This agrees with the stationary path solution of Eq.~(\ref{clas}).
+It also answers the question why classical deterministic dynamics obey the causality and classical physics cannot emerge entanglement.